In the crypto and NFT worlds, NGMI and WAGMI are extensively employed. Find out what they imply and how to put them to use.

 How You Can Use It – The Term ‘NGMI’

-In retrospect, NGMI can be used to mock oneself after making a poor judgement or committing a bad action.
+In retrospect, NGMI can be used to mock oneself after making a poor judgment or committing a bad action.

 Members of an in-group, on the other hand, are more likely to designate members of an out-group (such as those who do not believe in the future of NFTs) as NGMI.